-Major challenges when dealing with people-related data are homographic person names referring to different persons as well as the existence of name variants referring to the same person.
-These are well-known issues in the field of Natural Language Processing for which various approaches have been devised, first via mention clustering [Mann and Yarowsky 2003, Artiles et al. 2008], more recently via linking to a knowledge base [Ji and Grishman 2011, Shen et al. 2015].
+Major challenges when dealing with people-related data are homographic person names referring to different persons, as well as the existence of name variants referring to the same person.
+These are well-known issues in the field of Natural Language Processing for which various approaches have been devised, first via mention clustering [?, ?], more recently via linking to a knowledge base [?, ?].

-In the context of historical data, dealing with person name ambiguity is all the more difficult since data is inherently sparse and uncertain (resulting in poor mention context) and since knowledge bases such as DBpedia [Lehmann et al. 2013] contain very little about past average laypersons (resulting in poor entity context).
-It is however an essential step prior to any historical data analysis [Bloothooft et al. 2015], which we address as part of the Garzoni project.
+In the context of historical data, dealing with person name ambiguity is all the more difficult since data is inherently sparse and uncertain (resulting in poor mention context) and since knowledge bases such as DBpedia [?] contain very little about past average laypersons (resulting in poor entity context).
+It is however an essential step prior to any historical data analysis [?], which we address as part of the Garzoni project.
 This project aims at studying apprenticeship in early modern Venice by extracting information from archival material.
-Part of this material have been manually annotated, including mention links towards unique entities.
-Starting from a subset of the current data, we present a method for person record linkage, with the objective to complement its disambiguation coverage and to bootstrap a system to better automate entity disambiguation during annotation, in an active learning fashion.
+Part of this material have been manually annotated, including